 Natural Habitat Management

-Through YVR’s Natural Habitat Management Program, we strive to protect important ecosystem values and functions while proactively managing wildlife hazards.
+Through YVR’s Natural Habitat Management Program, we strive to protect important ecosystems while proactively managing wildlife hazards.
 We lease 1,340 hectares of land on Sea Island and are responsible for striking a balance between safe airport operations, wildlife control and environmental protection.
-We have developed a habitat enhancement program to identify opportunities to improve aquatic habitats and in 2016 we made great progress towards protecting and enhancing biodiversity and ecological health.
+In 2017 we made progress developing a habitat enhancement plan for Sea Island.

 Invasive Species and Pest Management